ITSLeeds/TDS/coursework-template.md

-appropriate reference to the academic, policy and/or technical literature, use of appropriate data science methods and techniques, discussion of the strengths and weaknesses of the analysis and input datasets and/or how limitations could be addressed, discussion of further research and/or explanation of the potential impacts of the work, conclusions supported by the analysis and results, and the contents of the report fit together logically and support the aims and/or research questions of the report.
+appropriate reference to the academic, policy and/or technical literature, use of appropriate data science methods and techniques, discussion of the strengths and weaknesses of the analysis and input datasets and/or how limitations could be addressed.
+The report discusses further research and/or explores of the potential impacts of the work.

-**Merit (60-69%):** Between pass and distinction.
+Conclusions are supported by the analysis and results, and the contents of the report fit together logically as a cohehisive whole that has a clear direction set-out by the aims and/or research questions.
+To get a Distinction there should also be evidence of considering the generalisability of the methods and reflections on how it could be built on by others in other areas.

+**Merit (60-69%):** There is a clear research question.
+There is some reference to the academic, policy and/or technical literature.
+The report has a good structure and the results are supported by the analysis.
+There is some discussion of the strengths and weaknesses of the analysis and input datasets and/or how limitations could be addressed.

 **Pass (50-59%):** The report contains a valid research question but only limited references to appropriate literature or justification.